 In addition to bus electrification and energy efficiency, schools can transition their electricity supply from primarily fossil fuel resources to renewable and low-carbon energy resources, such as solar, geothermal, and biomass.
 The US EPA's Green Power Partnership provides resources on how to source green power.

-Developing K-12 education centered around energy efficiency, sustainability, and Science, Technology, Engineering, Art and Math (STEAM) career development can have positive ripple effects on student's lives, on Nevada's economy, and ultimately, the world.
+Developing K-12 education centered around energy efficiency, sustainability, and Science, Technology, Engineering, Art, and Math (STEAM) career development can have positive ripple effects on student's lives, on Nevada's economy, and ultimately, the world.
 Local non-profit Envirolution is a great resource for educators.